 Required Courses and Sequence

-ASDEC also prepares teachers for certification as Academic Language Practitioners (CALP).
+ASDEC is proud to partner with Frederick County Public Schools to deliver train Academic Language Practitioners (CALP).
 Classroom teachers and reading specialists who complete the ASDEC course, Language Foundations, and a 9-month supervision practicum are eligible to sit for the Alliance National Exam, which qualifies them as a Certified Academic Language Practitioner (CALP).
 The denotation of CALP identifies the individual as a member of the Academic Language Therapy Association and verifies that the individual has achieved the Teaching level of competency in the field of dyslexia education.

 Supervision practicums for both Therapy and Practitioner Levels are available online.
 Contact email@example.com for information.

 After completing the structured literacy course course, interns must enter a practicum of supervised teaching.

 All candidates applying for ALTA Certification at the Practitioner level must fulfill the following requirements:

 One: Have an updated file with ASDEC that includes the following: